jdbctemplatemapper/jdbctemplatemapper/README.md

 # JdbcTemplateMapper #

- The goal of JdbcTemplateMapper is to make usage of Spring's JdbcTemplate less verbose for features like CRUD and relationship queries.
+ The goal of JdbcTemplateMapper is to the make usage of Spring's JdbcTemplate less verbose for features like CRUD and relationship queries.
  Use it where appropriate and for other features keep using JdbcTemplate as you normally would.

  [Javadoc](https://jdbctemplatemapper.github.io/jdbctemplatemapper/javadoc/)